frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-10-Ersatz_FAQ.md

 categories: language-basics
 ---

-While this site is gelling, I am keeping a FAQ post to log answers to questions I'm getting.
+While this site is gelling, I am keeping a FAQ post to log answers to questions.

 ## Comments

-Currently Frame only has single line comments which start with three dashes:
+Currently Frame only has single line comments (no multiline) which start with three dashes:

 ```
 --- this is a comment